Create a new generation of products

 It wasn’t always that way.
 When Schmid and his partner Urs Menzi took over the company in 2006 from founder Hans Waldis, they soon had to look for a new certification authority for the safes.
 “As providers of quality solutions, we decided on the strictest inspecting authority for secure storage units at the German VdS in Cologne in order to obtain certification under European standard EN 1143-1,” says Schmid.
 “Testing showed some opportunities for improvement.”

 However, instead of settling for fine-tuning, the partners decided to develop a completely new product generation.
 In their search for a suitable tool, Schmid first contemplated 2D systems, but settled on 3D technology, which he became acquainted with while reviewing different products.
-When he got the opportunity to try out the 2D/3D computer-aided design (CAD) functionality in Solid Edge® software from product lifecycle management (PLM) specialist Siemens PLM Software, the decision was made.
+When he got the opportunity to try out the 2D/3D computer-aided design (CAD) functionality in Solid Edge® software from product lifecycle management (PLM) specialist Siemens Digital Industries Software, the decision was made.

 “Solid Edge had the simple user guidance and the broad range of functions that I was looking for,” recalls Schmid.
 He was even able to start redevelopment without attending the introductory training program.